phaethonp/we-ai/readme.md

 # Data framework for ai Solutions in AEC industry
 ###  We put control in your hands with open source models
-Enterprise solutions and Public Services over Your data
+transform the scattered processes involved in construction and development into more streamlined, assembly-line-like procedures.

-# 1. Connect Your data sources to AI engine
+# 1. Create a Project Knowledge Base from Raw, Structured, or unstructured data
 Convert everything into a data source.
 Gather, organize, and structure data and create a comprehensive knowledge base
 <img width="624" alt="Screenshot 2023-06-15 at 22 28 19" src="https://github.com/phaethonp/we-ai/assets/33053426/058b2632-22b6-4c07-81bd-841ee92fc43a">

-## --> Create a Project Knowledge Base from Raw, Structured, or unstructured data
+# 2. Connect Your data sources to AI engine

 <img width="1208" alt="Screenshot 2023-06-15 at 22 52 56" src="https://github.com/phaethonp/we-ai/assets/33053426/f3feb841-b4f9-41b2-8867-bc2bcc09e714">